aws-samples/amazon-mq-workshop/labs/lab-8.md

 Select the upper-right terminal.
 Run the following command to start a receiver using the `Stomp` protocol (first replace `<Stomp single connection url>` with your current broker value):

+**NOTES for STOMP client**
-> URL: This client doesn't support the failover connection url.
+* This client doesn't support the failover connection url.
 You have to provide the Stomp connection url for the active broker, like `stomp+ssl://b-4e4bfd69-7b83-4a27-9faf-4684cfa80443-1.mq.eu-central-1.amazonaws.com:61614`.

 ``` bash
 java -jar stomp-client.jar -url '<Stomp single connection url>' -user $user -password $password -mode receiver -type topic -destination workshop.topicA